So, you want to work remotely while traveling ...

 Below is a quick comparison of the four carrier's 4G coverage maps:

-Screenshots above taken from the May 2018 map update to our app Coverage?
+Screenshots above taken from the August 2018 HD map update to our app Coverage?

 - showing just non-roaming 4G and better coverage for each carrier.